mischov/gate/README.md

 However, manually pulling the params out of the request like that becomes very old, very fast.

 To combat all that boilerplate, Gate introduces the convenience macros handler and defhandler.
-These macros will be familiar to Compojure users since it reimplements much Compojure's request-map destructuring, but it is subtly different (and also decomplected out of route definition).
+These macros will be familiar to Compojure users since they reimplement much Compojure's request-map destructuring, but they are subtly different (and also decomplected out of route definition).

 ```clojure